-To enter a channel into a category, highlight the channel location to be stored.
+To enter a channel into a category, highlight to the left of the category title.

-Press CHANNEL ▲ or ▼ or the number buttons to enter the desired channel.
+Press CHANNEL \blacktriangle or \checkmark or the number buttons to enter the desired channel.
 Repeat until category has been set with your favorite channels.
 The channel to be added is displayed in the top right corner of the screen.
 Enter channel 00 to erase a favorite channel.